UAS Space Review

 About the review

-The UAS Space Review is a long-term project which seeks to gain a detailed understanding of how effectively the UAS currently uses its space, and to understand what space will be required in the future - particularly when working in a hybrid way.
+The UAS Space Review is a long-term project which seeks to ensure the UAS uses its space efficiently and effectively - particularly when working in a hybrid way.

 We also strive to ensure our space is of the right quality and configuration, with appropriate technology in place to ensure delivery of services and support required by the University.